Fetch athlete session data

 field returns an array of Set

-objects that were assigned as part of the given workout.
+objects that were assigned as part of the given block.

 uuid